Section 10: Support to Study Procedure

 • Withdrawal from your course.

-10.9.5 If you are following an action plan, we will give you a copy of it and we will arrange a review date.
-The review group will usually comprise of the same individuals who met with you at the stage 3 case conference.
+10.9.7 If you are following an action/study plan, we will give you a copy of it and arrange a review date.
+Normally, the initial review period is 10 working days.
+The review group will usually comprise of the same individuals who met with you at the stage 2 meeting.
 They will discuss your progress with you and decide whether you should continue to follow the action plan and, if so, whether we need to amend it.
-They will consider whether you have complied with the requirements of the action plan and, if not, whether one of the other outcomes above is now appropriate.
+They will consider whether you have complied with the requirements of the action plan and, if not, if another outcome should be considered.
+The panel may require to meet with you again in these circumstances.
+If so, it will be explained to you why.

-10.9.6 We will normally communicate the outcome of the stage 3 meeting within 5 working days.
+10.9.8 We will normally communicate the outcome of the review meeting to you in writing within 5 working days.

 10.10 Return to Study Meeting

-10.10.1 If your studies have been interrupted under this procedure, you will normally be asked to attend a Return to Study meeting in advance of your return.
-This is so the Panel can assess whether you are now fit to study.
-The Panel will usually comprise of the same individuals who met with you at the stage 3 case conference.
+10.10.1 If your studies have been interrupted or you have been withdrawn under this procedure, you will normally be asked to attend a Return to Study meeting in advance of your proposed return.
+This is so the Panel can assess whether you are now fit to return to study.
+The Panel will usually comprise of the same individual(s) who met with you at either stage 1 or 2.

-10.10.2 The Panel will review conditions set of you and may ask you to provide evidential assurance that returning to your studies will not be detrimental to your health.
-You may also be required to make an appointment with the Student Service team, your Supervisor and/or the school support team before you are allowed to re-enrol.
+10.10.2 Any conditions set of you will be reviewed and we may ask you to provide evidential assurance that returning to your studies will not be detrimental to your health.
+This includes if you were withdrawn due to your fitness to study.
+You may also be required.to make an appointment with the Student Services team, your supervisor and/or a member of the student support team before you are allowed to re-enrol.

 10.10.3 We will normally communicate the outcome of the meeting within 5 working days.